awfabian-rs/genestack/docs/ovn-monitoring.md

 - [_Kube-OVN User Guide's "Monitor and Dashboard"_ section](https://kubeovn.github.io/docs/stable/en/guide/prometheus-grafana/)
-    - the information runs a bit sparse in the User Guide; note the reference manual link (in the User Guide itself, and here below)
+    - the information runs a bit sparse in the User Guide; note the reference manual link (in the User Guide itself, and next link here below) for more detailed information on the provided metrics.
 - [_Kube-OVN Reference Manual "Metrics"_](https://kubeovn.github.io/docs/stable/en/reference/metrics/)
     - This describes the monitoring metrics provided by _Kube-OVN_